Mayank2335/Ecommerce-Follow-Along/README.md

 3. Experimentation Encouraged:
 - Suggested adding features such as admin access for uploading products or creating a shop profile for product uploads.

+### Milestone 10: Product Schema and Endpoint Creation with Mongoose.

+✅ Goals:

+1. Product Schema
+- Defines the structure of product data (name, description, price, image URL) with proper validation.

+2. Endpoint Creation
+- Build a POST endpoint to receive product data, validate it, and save it to MongoDB.

+3. Why Validation?
+- Ensures only valid data is saved, maintaining data integrity and preventing errors.